Jasdoge/Attiny85-Bootloader-Tutorial/README.md

 # Attiny85-Bootloader-Tutorial
+I recently got one of those cheap chinese attiny USB socket boards and discovered that in order to use the arduino IDE, you need to burn a bootloader onto it.
+I found a few tutorials online, but a lot of them felt incomplete or included redundant steps.

-How to burn a bootloader to an Attiny85 using an Arduino UNO.
-Using one of those cheap chinese attiny USB socket boards.
+Here's how to burn a bootloader to an Attiny85 using an Arduino UNO:

 1. Install the Arduino IDE https://www.arduino.cc/en/Main/Software
 2. Install the digistump drivers https://github.com/digistump/DigistumpArduino/releases